NathalieYe/Project-OSET/README.md

 # Project-OSET
-Observing Special Education Teaching Toolkit
+Observing Special Education Teaching Toolkit.

 This repo contains only the code used in wordpress.